rekka/lecture-a/06-python-csv/README.md

 2. What is the total number of births each year (2000--2014)?

-3. Which month/day of the way has the most births overall/at each given year?
+3. Which month/day of the week has the most births overall/at each given year?

 # Basic plotting with `matplotlib`